BlogDifferential Pressure Hospital Rooms in the Time of a Pandemic

 • A remote temperature monitoring system that measures pressure should be used to ensure that the isolation room is working as needed.

-For more information about what E-Control Systems can do for your medical facility take a look at our Healthcare solutions.
+For more information about what E-Control Systems can do for your healthcare facility, take a look at our Healthcare solutions.